lisahamm/lisahamm.github.io/source/_posts/2015-03-24-creating-a-postgresql-database.markdown

  email  | text |
 ```

-In order to get the data for all columns, you can use:
+In order to get the data for all rows and columns, you can use:

 ```
-select * from table_name
+SELECT * FROM table_name
 ```
 Running this on the "test" table is not too exciting at the moment since data has yet to be entered:

 ```
-example=# select * from test;
+example=# SELECT * FROM test;
  name | email
 ------+-------
 (0 rows)